scrabbletank/farhome-rules/monstroustreasure.md

 ___
 ***Greater Demon.*** This creature has _Resistance_ 1 against all elemental damage, and _Resistance_ 1 against non-magical weapons.

+***Magic Resistance.*** This creature adds 2 critical successes to defense and saving throws against magic.

-***Demonic Strength.*** This creature can reroll 2 dice when making melee attacks or maneuvers.
+***Demonic Strength.*** This creature has expertise with attack rolls and may use expertise to reroll wound dice.

 **Actions**

-***Great Spear.*** *Reach 1, Melee Attack:* 5 AP, Reach 1, 5/1/1/0/0</br>Deals 2/1 in piercing damage, adding 0/2 on a critical.
+***Great Spear.*** *Reach 1, Melee Attack:* 5 AP, Reach 1, 6/1/1/0/0</br>Deals 2/1 in piercing damage, adding 0/2 on a critical.

-***Cleave.*** *Reach 1, Melee Attack:* 7 AP, Reach 1, 5/1/1/1/0</br>Hits all creatures in its zone of control, dealing 2/1 in piercing damage, adding 0/2 on a critical.
+***Cleave.*** *Reach 1, Melee Attack:* 7 AP, Reach 1, 6/1/1/1/0</br>Hits all creatures in its zone of control, dealing 2/1 in piercing damage, adding 0/2 on a critical.

 ***Summoning.*** *Maneuver, Special:* 7 AP, 3/0/0/0/0</br>Summon a Hordling or lesser demon (CR 7 and below) for each success.
 Can only be used once per day, the Demons return to the abyss after 1 hour.

 ***Gore.*** *Maneuver, Melee Attack:* 6 AP, Range 3, 6/1/1/0/0</br>Can only target a creature that is not adjacent to the Taurus Demon.
 This creature charges at its target, moving up to 3 tiles and ending adjacent to them.
-The creature makes a Strength or Dexterity save against the attack, taking 2/3 in piercing damage.
+The creature makes a Strength or Dexterity save against the attack, taking 2/4 in piercing damage.

-***Mass Fireball.*** *Special, Once per day:* 10 AP, 3/2/1/0/0</br>This creature can cast the spell _Mass Fireball_ at 7th level, using this roll for the spellcasting roll.
+***Mass Fireball.*** *Special, Once per day:* 10 AP, 4/1/1/0/0</br>This creature can cast the spell _Mass Fireball_ at 7th level, using this roll for the spellcasting roll.
 ___

 ### Elementals